Samadarshi-Maity/Molecular_Modelling_files/README.md

 For simple yet innovative techniques for Molecular Modelling/ MD and MC

 There are three branches for this node:MC
-Everthing will be arraged according to these branches
+Everthing will be arranged according to these branches